insin/DOMBuilder/docs/index.rst

    will be assigned as event listeners on the new element.
 It is assumed that a valid event name is set as the attribute name in this case.

    If children are provided, they will be added to the new element.
-   ``String``, ``Number`` or ``Boolean`` children will be added as text nodes.
+Any children which are not DOM elements will be coerced ``String`` as added as text nodes.
-   It is assumed that any child passed which is not one of these types will be suitable for appending to its parent element.

    .. versionchanged:: 1.2
       Now generates :js:class:`DOMBuilder.HTMLElement` objects if